vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 deity; reward not stated; KKV 181, HV I.726 (from Bhav.).
 Varāhadrādaśa-on M. śu.
 12: tithivrata: Varāha form of Viṣṇu

-is deity; saṅkalpa and worship on 11th; golden image of Varāba to be placed on a jar in which pieces of gold, silver or copper and all seed had been cast and worship thereof and jāgara in mandapa of flowers; next morning donate the image to a learned and well-conducted brāhmaṇa; reward is saubhāgya, wealth, beauty, honour and sons in this very life; KKV 319-321, HV I. 1027-29 (both quoting Var.
+is deity; saṅkalpa and worship on 11th; golden image of Varāba to be placed on a jar in which pieces of gold, silver or copper and all seed had been cast and worship thereof and jāgara in maṇḍapa of flowers; next morning donate the image to a learned and well-conducted brāhmaṇa; reward is saubhāgya, wealth, beauty, honour and sons in this very life; KKV 319-321, HV I. 1027-29 (both quoting Var.
 41.

 1-10), GK pp. 151-152.
 VarunavrataIf a man standing a whole night in water donates